Champ Butler: Later recordings and activities

 After making over forty recordings for Columbia, Butler moved to Coral Records in 1955, with whom he released six titles as singles.
-One of these, "Someone On Your Mind", was his fifth and final chart hit, reaching No. 77.
-Coupled with "I Want to Love You", both sides were recorded with George Cates.
+One of these, "Someone On Your Mind", was his fifth and final chart hit, reaching No. 77 on Billboard's Top 100 chart.
+Coupled with "I Want to Love You", both sides featured George Cates backing Butler.
 Billboard, reviewing the disc, rated the latter side more highly.
-The magazine noted that he was moving from pop into R & B "with considerable effect.
-He's got the real feel for the rockin' beat and this should get interest at both jockey and juke levels."
+The magazine noted that he was moving from pop into R & B "with considerable effect."
+They added, "He's got the real feel for the rockin' beat and this should get interest at both jockey and juke levels."
 That year, Butler recorded the title theme to the United Artists Western film Mustang!, which was not released until 1959.
 He also toured Australia and New Zealand as part of a package tour by American artists.

 Over the next four years, Butler briefly recorded for the Dot, Zephyr, Keen, Viscount, RRE and Five-Ten labels.
 The latter saw him recording "Rock Hudson Rock", a tribute to the Hollywood star of the same name.
 He also re-recorded "Down Yonder" for Riviera.
-In 1959, Butler starred in Pepsi-Cola's Diamond Lil Show at the newly-opened Pleasure Island theme park in Wakefield, Massachusetts, playing the character of Ragtime Cowboy Joe.
+In 1959, Butler starred in Pepsi-Cola's Diamond Lil Show at the newly opened Pleasure Island theme park in Wakefield, Massachusetts, playing the character of Ragtime Cowboy Joe.

 In the early 1960s, Butler owned a San Francisco nightclub, Opus One.
 He also recorded an album, Heartaches By the Dozen, for Gillette, which was issued in 1963.
 Four tracks from it were released as singles, and the album was issued digitally in 2011.

 Butler moved into real estate in northern California.
 In 1981, it was reported that he had resumed performing, and was singing in small clubs in San Fernando Valley and Palm Springs.
 The following year, Butler was appearing with a trio at the Indian Wells Hotel in Indian Wells.
-The show was positively reviewed by The Desert Sun newspaper, and his show in May at the Comedy Haven was also well-received.
+The show was positively reviewed by The Desert Sun newspaper, and his show in May at the Comedy Haven was also well received.

 His career took a different path in May 1983, with his appointment as public relations director and spokesman for Circle of Health Inc., a clinic which specialized in natural treatments without drugs.
-"A health enthusiast for many years", Butler would be promoting a holistic cure for herpes I and II.
+Described by The Desert Sun newspaper as "A health enthusiast for many years", Butler would be promoting a holistic cure for herpes I and II.
 He also worked as general sales manager for the Sky Meadows Ranch in Cle Elum, Washington, where he lived.

 In July 1988, it was reported that Butler and Herb Jeffries would be headlining an outdoor show at Riverside City College in Riverside, California, for a Remembrance Day event, marking 35 years since the Korean War ceasefire.
 Both Butler and Jeffries had originally entertained troops on the frontline.